 The EU’s/client’s statement is acceptable in the following situations, if the information given is not questionable:

-- social security number (refer to FS Manual 1102.015.20 Social Security Numbers or ENTERING AND UPDATING SOCIAL SECURITY NUMBER INFORMATION FOR FOOD STAMP ELIGIBILITY UNITS (EUs) in the FAMIS user guides for further instructions/policy);
+- social security number (refer to FS Manual 1102.015.20 Social Security Numbers or Entering and Updating Social Security Number Information user guide for further instructions/policy)

 - obvious physical/mental temporary disability; or